uthbees/ecen260-final-project/README.md

 - Put the `web_server` and `web_client` programs onto your web server (and run the `web_server` program).

 See the README files of each individual program for more detailed information.

+### Limitations

+In order to avoid scope creep, the project was not designed to be able to handle multiple connected web clients/microcontrollers at once.
+The expected setup is to have one microcontroller and either zero or one web clients connected to the server at any given time.